hasan3d/Android-Logo/README.md

 # Android Logo

 I have build this logo as a part of the project assigned by The Odin Project(http://www.theodinproject.com).
-In the process of making this logo i have used CSS3 Properties such as transition, transform, border-radious etc.
+In the process of making this logo, I have used CSS3 Properties such as transition, transform and border-radious etc.

 #####In order to see the full effect hover over the head, left and right arm section of the logo.